valentinchelle/nodejs-rest-api-boilerplate/README.md

 # Security Concerns

-At the end of the OAuth, the jwt is sent via a get request to the front end, so it could possibly appear in the history/logs of the server...
+At the end of the OAuth, the jwt is sent via a get request to the client, so it could possibly appear in the history/logs of the server...

 # References